TeslaLuther/Simulated-Tetris-Game-with-WS2812-and-STM32/README.md

   I2C1 (PB6, PB7) connects with a MPU6050 module.
 This MPU6050 can move a block left and right through its roll angle;
   UASRT1 (PA9, PA10) connects with a USART HMI;
   PA3, PA4, PA5 connect with 3 keys.
 Among them PA3 is used to stop and restart the game; PA4 control the rotation of a block in the game; PA5 makes a block makes a block fall more quickly when the key is pressed.

+The MCU used in this project is STM32F407ZGT6.
+It is also acceptable to use other STM32 MCUs if STM32F407ZGT6 is unavailable.